Processing the Moons of the Planets

 Unlike the planet itself, the moons are relatively faint.
 Even the brightest, Titan is mag.
 8.4 at it's brightest.
 The rest go down from there.
 That means that the normal lucky imaging techniques you would use for the planet itself aren't going to be effective.
 The best you can do is expose properly for the faintest moons you want to capture, just know that you won't capture any details.
 They are too faint and small.

-Well Written Helpful Insightful Concise
+Well written Helpful Insightful Concise

 Tom Williams avatar